zuoooooooo/zuoooooooo.github.io/_pages/Research.md

 Research experiences
 ======
+* **A Highly Scalable Parallel Algorithm for Trend Filtering on Graphs** (Nov.
+2024 ~Present)
+Collaborated with Yinan Bu, Dongrun Wu
+  * Graph trend filtering is a powerful nonparametric method that extracts piecewise smooth graph signals by minimizing the ℓ₁ norm of discrete graph differences.
+Traditional ADMM algorithms often struggle with the trade-off between convergence speed and the tractability of subproblems, leading to computational inefficiencies.
+  * We propose Doge-ADMM, a novel Differential Operator Grouping-based ADMM algorithm that enables scalable parallel computation while maintaining closed-form solutions for subproblems.
+  * Experiments on 2D grid graphs show that Doge-ADMM achieves up to 30× acceleration over state-of-the-art methods in second-order trend filtering, making it highly effective for large-scale graph-based problems.
+  * Github Page:

 * **An Efficient Pruner for Large Language Model with Theoretical Guarantee** （Jun.~Dec.
 2024）
   Advisor: Prof. Canhong Wen, The Department of Statistics and Finance, USTC